Making Online Therapy Safer: A New Credentialing Service is Launched & Tidbits from APA

 Up until now, such verification has been done on an individual-by-individual basis.
 If you wanted to check out an online therapist before giving them your life story and your money, you could do so.
 Some online therapists make it extremely easy to check them out, while others make it extremely difficult.
 Martha Ainsworth, on Metanoia, has been trying to verify some minimal credentials in her comprehensive, large listing of online therapists.
 But this is a very time consuming and somewhat costly process, and one she could not afford to continue doing easily alone.

-So, Martha and I teamed up to offer the first and only official credentialing service for online therapists — Credential Check.
+So, Martha and I teamed up to offer the first and only official credentialing service for online therapists — Credential Check (now defunct).
 For a minimal annual fee, therapists send us their information and photocopies of certain documents.
 We verify the information and documents sent to us with academic institutions, professional associations and state licensing agencies.
 Then we provide the online counselor with a badge which links back to a Web page on our secure server with all of the relevant information we have verified.
 What this means is that if you’re looking for an online therapist, this badge will be your guarantee that you are getting what you paid for.
 If Dr. XYZ says he is a psychologist, we’ve checked it out and verified that Dr. XYZ is indeed a psychologist.
 If Ms. ABC says she received her Master’s degree from Harvard University in 1978, we’ll verify that she does indeed have a Master’s degree from Harvard.

 What Credential Check doesn’t do is say that you need a certain degree or license in order to practice some type of counseling online.
 We’re not in a position to judge online therapy providers in that manner, because that would need to be backed up by research which doesn’t yet exist.
 Technically, anyone can hang out a virtual shingle in the online world and advertise “online therapy” services.
 Because of that, there may be some unscrupulous individuals who will attempt to just get your money while offering little in return for it.
 We check these people out and can even help mediate disputes between you and the online counselor if things don’t go quite right.
 We’re kind of like the “Better Business Bureau” for online therapy!